bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Node/normalize](https://developer.mozilla.org/en-US/docs/Web/API/Node/normalize "The normalize() method of the Node puts the specified node and all of its sub-tree into a normalized form.
-In a normalized sub-tree, no text nodes in the sub-tree are empty and there are no adjacent text nodes.")
+[Node/normalize](https://developer.mozilla.org/en-US/docs/Web/API/Node/normalize 'The normalize() method of the Node puts the specified node and all of its sub-tree into a normalized form.
+In a normalized sub-tree, no text nodes in the sub-tree are empty and there are no adjacent text nodes.')

 In all current engines.